CodeYourFuture/syllabus-archive/git/week-1/lesson.md

 - They then try to give both pieces of paper to the teacher
   - But the teacher doesn't know what to do!
 Which one is correct?

-This why Git was invented!
+This is why Git was invented!

 ## What is Github?